 If we, as workers, have a world to win, we must gain the understanding that the line between a ruin and a non-ruin is always some temporal interval of neglect in which we become divided and maintenance falls away.
 We see this in the past, in the future, and where we are right now, in the present.
 We need to sweep the steps.
 Care, conservation and preservation—accountability, organization and attention—must be built into the systems and structures we inhabit; constant and collectivized.
 The words of Marx and Engels called us to do this through organization; through unity within and across unions and across borders and oceans; against bosses and capitalism; with demands for modification of flows of capital for improved working conditions, pay, protections and safety.
 We must heed the warning that if we do not unite, works will fall.

 Thanks to Rose Linke, Fabiola Hanna, Gelare Khoshgozaran, James McAnally and Sarah Burke for feedback and editorial guidance.

 This essay was first published in MARCH 01.

-Andrea Steves is an artist, curator, researcher, and organizer currently based in Brooklyn.
+Andrea Steves is an artist, curator, researcher, and organizer currently based between New York and Vienna, Austria.
 Her recent projects deal with museums and public history, monuments and memorials, and the complex legacies of the Cold War.
-Andrea also works in the collective FICTILIS and the Center for Hydrosocial Studies, and is co-founder of the Museum of Capitalism.
+Andrea also works in the collective FICTILIS and is co-founder of the Museum of Capitalism.
 She is currently a visiting scholar at the Center For Capitalism Studies at The New School.